 Most of the decline will stem from cooling computer demand, the trade association said.

-The poll, conducted last month with 6,487 consumers, showed that CE spending is expected to fall to $2.06 billion from the $3.09 billion that parents and students spent on electronics during the 2004 back-to-school season.
+The survey, which polled 6,487 consumers from July 6-13, showed that CE spending is expected to fall to $2.06 billion from the $3.09 billion that parents and students spent on electronics during the 2004 back-to-school season.